 Robert Hicks is clinical professor of organizational behavior at The University of Texas at Dallas and founding director of the Organizational Behavior and Executive Coaching program in the School of Management.
 He also holds an appointment as clinical professor in the Department of Psychiatry at UT Southwestern Medical Center at Dallas.

 Dr. Hicks is a licensed psychologist who specializes in industrial and organizational psychology.
 He has more than two decades of experience as a consulting psychologist and executive coach to many Fortune 500 companies.
 He is a recognized expert in leadership development, organizational change, team development, selection and assessment, and the coaching and development of professionals.

-Dr. Hicks is also the director of the Master of Science in Management and Administrative Sciences degree program that offers a concentration in healthcare management.
+Dr. Hicks is also the director of the Master of Science in Management Science (MS MAS) degree program that offers a concentration in healthcare leadership and management.
 This program is offered in partnership with UT Southwestern Medical Center at Dallas for UT Southwestern administrative and clinical faculty leaders.
 Dr. Hicks regularly contributes articles to physician executive publications.